Lehigh Valley Railroad: Current operations

-Motive power

 The first locomotive purchased by the LVRR was the "Delaware", a wood-burning 4-4-0 built by Richard Norris & Sons of Philadelphia in 1855.
 It was followed by the "Catasauqua" 4-4-0 and "Lehigh" 4-6-0, which were also Norris & Sons engines.
 In 1856, the "E. A. Packer" 4-4-0 was purchased from William Mason of Taunton, Massachusetts.
 Subsequently, the LVRR favored engines from Baldwin Locomotive Works and William Mason, but tried many other designs as it experimented with motive power that could handle the line's heavy grades.